TrinhLab/modcell-hpc/README.md

 `[ -f "$path/to/modcell-hpc/paths" ] && source "$path/to/modcell-hpc/paths"`

 ## Project structure
-- _src_ Contains modcell-hpc source code.
+- __src__ Contains modcell-hpc source code.
-- _io_ Small programs that help generate input and process output of modcell-hpc.
+- __io__ Small programs that help generate input and process output of modcell-hpc.
-- _tools_ Small programs to analyze the `.csv` output table containing genetic manipulations and associated design objectives for the identified Pareto optimal solutions.
+- __tools__ Small programs to analyze the `.csv` output table containing genetic manipulations and associated design objectives for the identified Pareto optimal solutions.
-- _cases_ Input files that include metabolic networks and candidate reactions.
+- __cases__ Input files that include metabolic networks and candidate reactions.
+- __test__  Programatic tests to ensure intended functionality.

 ## Compiling
 You can use the provided Makefile.
 The following dependencies are needed: